LouisClaffey/InGreedy/README.md

 spring configuration can be found in application.properties file in resources folder.

 Front-End:
-Open the folder: HDSDEV_Project\UI_Frontend\ingreedy-ui in your IDE run npm start in your IDE terminal
+Open the folder: InGreedy\UI_Frontend\ingreedy-ui in your IDE run npm start in your IDE terminal

 Logging in to the application: